sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### LTeX(Not required)

-If you are bad in grammar like me, you definitely want to install [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.vscode-ltex) to check some simple grammar mistakes for you.
+If you are bad in grammar like me, you definitely want to install [LTeX](https://marketplace.visualstudio.com/items?itemName=valentjn.VSCode-ltex) to check some simple grammar mistakes for you.
 Although it's not powerful like [Grammarly](https://www.grammarly.com/), not even comparable, but it's still a good reference for you to keep your eyes on some simple mistakes you may overlook.

 Now, it's time to configure all these.
-Open your Keyboard Shortcuts page in Vscode, which is in the bottom left
+Open your Keyboard Shortcuts page in VSCode, which is in the bottom left

 <p align="center">
 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/jpg/keyboard.png" alt="drawing" width="400"/>